MG-Rusiana/rusiana_budgeterist/readme.md

+Begin by typing "pip install mysql-connector-python" on the terminal to install mysql.connector (If not installed yet).

-Begin by launching XAMPP and ensuring that both the Apache and MySQL services are started.
+And then launch XAMPP and ensuring that both the Apache and MySQL services are started.

 Once you've successfully initiated these services, proceed to execute the main.py file.